Hallucination (Regard and Years & Years song): Promotion

 An accompanying music video for "Hallucination" was uploaded to Regard's official YouTube channel on 11 March 2022.
 Directed by Sophia Ray, the video's concept was inspired by the American psychological drama film They Shoot Horses, Don't They?
 (1969).
 It depicts Alexander as an "apprehensive contestant" at the centre of a dark surrounding performing a contemporary-described choreography accompanied by several background dancers.
 Interspersed scenes through the main plot portray Regard as a "mysteriously sinister-driving force" behind the scenes and the dancers through television screens.
 A critic likened the concept of the video to that of British anthology series Black Mirror and South Korean survival drama Squid Game.
 Promo News' Rob Ulitski opined that "the video is a tour de force of creativity, wrapped in vibrant layers of choreography, post-apocalyptic styling and futuristic art direction, and emanates a minacious yet playful tone throughout".
-Wyspa.fm's Przemysław highlighted the video's concept and further stated that "[it] is the perfect contradiction to an 80s-inspired synth-pop song that combines futurism with reinvented nostalgia".
+Wyspa.fm's Kokot highlighted the video's concept and further stated that "[it] is the perfect contradiction to an 80s-inspired synth-pop song that combines futurism with reinvented nostalgia".
 To further promote the song, Regard and Years & Years performed "Hallucination" at the Printworks in London, UK, as well as on the British comedy show The Graham Norton Show in February 2022.